 ‘I’m sorry.’
 Iothe sagged into the ivy.
 ‘We just… we just wanted—’

-‘I know.’
-Anastagus spoke quiet and soft, like the rustle of the distant leaves.
+‘I know,’ Anastagus said, quiet and soft as the rustle of the distant leaves.
 ‘You’re not the first.
 You won’t be the last.
-But it does present me with a small problem.
+And there are far, far more terrible things you could have been doing than crowning rituals.
+But finding you does present me with a small problem.
 We didn’t want anyone to know we were leaving the Heart-Tree for a little while yet, you see.’

 ‘Leavin’?’
-Eobin scrunched up her face and squinted at Anastagus, a confused glint in her brown eyes.
+Eobin scrunched up her face and squinted at Anastagus.
 ‘But you’re allowed to leave whenever, ain’t you?
 You’re a Hand of the Heart-Tree.
-Chosen by the Heart-Tree Goddess as one of the greatest druids ever.’
+Chosen by the Heart-Tree as one of the greatest druids ever.’

 ‘Yes… Anastagus the Truthseeker, Hand of the Heart-Tree.’
 He twisted his hands around his staff until his knuckles turned pale and the wood creaked.
 ‘What’re your names?’